 Ubuntu 14.04 features include plenty of eye candy and some performance boost.
-Its successor 14.10, on the other hand, doesn’t after a lot of new things when compared to 14.04.
-If you are doing a clean install, you may wonder about what things to do after installing Ubuntu 14.04 and 14.10.
+Its successor 14.10, on the other hand, doesn’t offer a lot of new things when compared to 14.04.
+If you are doing a clean install, you may wonder about what things to do after installing Ubuntu 14.04.

 Requirements vary from person to person, depending upon whether the person is experienced Ubuntu user, a novice user, an artist or a programmer, but most of the things listed here are essential after a clean install of Ubuntu.
 Without wasting time anymore, let’s have a look at must to do things after installing Ubuntu 14.04 Trusty Tahr.

 Change software sources and update your system:

 First and foremost thing to do after installing Ubuntu is to change the software sources and add Canonical Partners in it.
 This will increase the number of applications and programs in your repository and you can easily install them via Ubuntu Software Center or command line.